Andrea Levkowitz, PT, DPT

 Interpreting services for other languages: No

-My name is Dr. Cindy Okpegbue I graduated with my bachelor’s degree in sports medicine in 2016 at coppin state university.
-I then went on to receive my Doctorate in physical therapy from New York Institute of technology in 2020.
-Over the last two years of being a physical therapist, women’s health and empowerment has been my passion.
+What you should know about me: My name is Dr. Cindy Okpegbue.
+I graduated with my bachelor’s degree in sports medicine in 2016 at Coppin State University.
+I then went on to receive my Doctorate in Physical Therapy from the New York Institute of Technology in 2020.
+Over the last two years of being a physical therapist, women’s health and empowerment have been my passion.
 I have taken additional courses in this area of study to ensure I stay up to date with the latest clinical information.
-What I love about being a pelvic floor physical therapist, is the ability to educate and advocate for individuals experiencing Pelvic floor dysfunction.
+What I love about being a pelvic floor physical therapist is the ability to educate and advocate for individuals experiencing pelvic floor dysfunction.

 Ashley Rawlins, PT, DPT